intuition-dev/INTUITION2/SETUP.md

 Part 2: http://youtube.com/watch?v=pJQQZRYGPMo

+2. Provision a Linux admin/build machine.
+Ex: Digital Ocean Ubuntu.

-1. Connect Codeanywhere (or similar WebIDE) to your third-party statically hosted web site via FTP (e.g: CDN77 Storage), Amazon S3 or WebDav.
+1. Connect Codeanywhere (or similar WebIDE) to your Linux build/admin machine.
+Click connect/SFTP and then your password/connection info.

-	> If using CDN77 with FTP, get the FTP connection info (host, username and password) under CDN - CDN-Storages by clicking on the CDN STORAGE LABEL.

-	> To create an account with Codeanywhere, go to  <a href='https://codeanywhere.com' target='_blank'>Code Anywhere</a> and sign up for free.
-Validate your account from the email you will receive (important).
-To connect Codeanywhere to your site via FTP, go to File-New Connection-FTP.
-Enter your FTP host, username and password.
-Give this connection a name (e.g. 'prod1').
-Once the connection is established, you can edit Pug and other files from within Codeanywhere, without a local IDE.

-2. Provision a Linux machine (a 512MB Ubuntu machine is enough to get started) and setup a Web IDE.
-Digital Ocean has an available Ubuntu 18.04 'Droplet', but you can use others (16.04 is fine also).
-We find that the Web IDE Codeanywhere also helps with provisioning.

-	> To provision a Docker host with Codeanywhere and Digital Ocean, select "File-New Connection-DigitalOcean" in the Codeanywhere editor and copy the $10 coupon code if available.
-Then go to <a href='https://www.digitalocean.com' target='_blank'>Digital Ocean</a>, create an account, and apply the coupon on the "Billing" page if available.
-Do not create a droplet at Digital Ocean.
-In Codeanywhere, go to File-New Connection-Digital Ocean.
-Select a 512MB machine at the location nearest to you.
-From the list of images, choose `Ubuntu 18.04 x64`.
-As hostname, enter `meta1` or another hostname of your choice.
-Ensure that "Codeanywhere SSH Key" is checked, then click 'Create'.
-You will be prompted for your Digital Ocean credentials.
-Allow the installation to complete.
+Right click on the CA connection to SSH.

-3. SSH to the provisioned machine and install nodejs, sshfs and nbake.
+3. SSH to the admin/build machine and install nodejs, sshfs and nbake.
 With this, you have a a cloud development environment where you can run node and other utils, for a bespoke Meta admin/build or other services that you can't run purely client side.

 	> To do this in Codeanywhere, rightclick on the created connection ('meta1') to open an SSH Terminal.
 You should be able to cut and paste into SSH: